core-wg/href/draft-ietf-core-href.md

 the CRI scheme number to be assigned for the new URI Scheme.\\
 If that is not the case, IANA will assign a value autonomously.\\
-If there is a special requirement, the value will be allocated via Expert Review by the Designated Expert for the "CRI Scheme Numbers for Certain Unregistered Scheme Names" registry in the "Constrained RESTful Environments (CoRE) Parameters" registry group
+If there is a special requirement, the value will be allocated via Expert Review by the Designated Expert for the "CRI Scheme Number" column.\\
-{{IANA.core-parameters}}.\\
 Registrants that want to indicate special requirements on a CRI Scheme Number for a new URI-Scheme assignment are encouraged to notify the `core-parameters@ietf.org` mailing list of these requirements early.

-For the autonomous assignment, IANA will check whether the scheme name already has been registered in the "CRI Scheme Numbers for Certain Unregistered Scheme Names" registry ({{cri-reg}}).

-* If such a registration exists, IANA will assign the same CRI scheme number for the "Uniform Resource Identifier (URI) Schemes" registry that had been assigned in the row of the "CRI Scheme Numbers for Certain Unregistered Scheme Names" registry, and will remove that row from the latter registry autonomously.

-* If such a registration does not exist, IANA will autonomously assign a number in the range 1000 to 20000, inclusive, that has not yet been used in either registry.
+If no requirement is specified in the registration, IANA will autonomously assign a number in the range 1000 to 20000, inclusive, that has not yet been used.

 <aside markdown="1">